-Spanish rights to Rachel Lynn Solomon’s YOU’LL MISS ME WHEN I’M GONE, to Libros de Seda, by Sandra Bruna Literary Agency, on behalf of Taryn Fagerness Agency and Laura Bradford of Bradford Literary Agency.
+Christina Dalcher’s VOX, to Panama (Turkey), by Merve Ongen at ONK Agency, on behalf of Taryn Fagerness Agency and Laura Bradford of Bradford Literary Agency.

-Joss Wood’s contribution to the next Texas Cattleman’s Club series, where a bachelor auction and matchmaking go awry and lead to love, to Stacy Boyd at Harlequin Desire, in a nice deal, for publication in February 2019, by Laura Bradford at Bradford Literary Agency (World).
+Joss Wood’s untitled installment in the latest arc of the Texas Cattleman’s Club series, in which scandal erupts among the elite of Texas, to Stacy Boyd at Harlequin Desire, in a nice deal, for publication in early 2019, by Laura Bradford at Bradford Literary Agency (world).